 Pre-employment tests utilize different tasks, such as matching and filtering information, comparing statements for differences, checking the consistency of information, and more.
 By asking candidates to spot errors, omissions, or contradictions in the information presented, these tests gauge their detail orientation.
 Candidates who perform well on attention to detail tests are able to assimilate textual information and arrive at the correct answer without overlooking little nuances that might have a significant impact.

 Aside from catastrophic and costly errors, a small mistake in the workplace might jeopardize the company's and the employee's credibility.
 Whether internal or external communication or a project is in question, employees who are not able to produce high-quality work because they lack attention to detail cost significantly more to employ.
 Hiring more personnel, with the sole purpose of verifying other employees’ work, can be a waste of company resources.

 Insufficient attention to detail leads to errors, confusion, missed assignments, and failed objectives, according to Katie Evans-Reber, Wonolo's head of people.
-"Continued missed execution owing to a lack of attention to detail has a greater negative impact on the worker's personal reputation.
-No one wants to be known as the one who constantly drops the ball or makes mistakes in a society where perception is everything."
+She adds another important point: "For the worker, continued missed execution due to poor detail-orientation has a greater effect on their personal reputation.
+In a world where perception is a reality, no one wants to be thought of as the person who often drops the ball or makes mistakes."

 According to Andrea Backman, chief employability officer at SEI, employees who are not detail-oriented may struggle to stay on track, fulfill deadlines, and deliver quality work.
 Employees may be at risk of underemployment and professional stagnation if they don't have the tools to develop attention to detail skills, she cautioned.